 You need an M&A advisor who works like a buyer and knows the numerous business questions, potential “traps”, and fearful outcomes requiring quick (but careful) thinking, deep discussion and clear decision making.

 - I want to know why will the money we spend on you be worth it?

-First, whether you have or have not been through an exit, you will benefit from my holistic and disciplined approach to your deal from due diligence to offer to agreements to close.
+First, whether you have or have not been through an acquisition or exit, you will benefit from my holistic and disciplined approach to your deal from due diligence to offer to agreements to close.
 Second, you want to ensure that this is the best deal, all things considered.
 You get precisely that because of my deep M&A, financing and management knowledge.
 Having been through this phase multiple times in differing situations, I bring insight and clarity that you will need.
 Third, my primary attention is on you and your team, because your needs, issues and outcomes do not necessarily mirror those of others around you.

 - What risks am I exposed to by not adding you to my team?